 Evaporation of a liquid will produce a gas.
 That gas then travels (called diffusion) to a condenser where it cools and condenses back to a liquid.
 This is typically accomplished under a vacuum pump.

-Wiped film apparatus used in hemp and cannabis distillation are not usually fixed distance but typically use “comb” shaped wipers to mix the oil on the surface of the oil while simultaneously creating a thin film at the surface.
+Wiped film apparatus used in hemp distillation are not usually fixed distance but typically use “comb” shaped wipers to mix the oil on the surface of the oil while simultaneously creating a thin film at the surface.
 A thin film is important so that efficient evaporation can occur.

 Molecular distillation refers to distillation under high vacuum pressure that reduces the probability or frequency of one evaporated molecule encountering another.
 Under high vacuum, evaporation of cannabinoids from oil purportedly migrate unimpeded from the evaporator to the condenser.
-However, the conditions for true molecular distillation do not occur in the case of cannabis or hemp oils as there are always other compounds that co-distill with the cannabinoids
+However, the conditions for true molecular distillation do not occur in the case of hemp oils as there are always other compounds that co-distill with the cannabinoids

 Wiped film refers to the existence of a wiper to wipe a fluid over a hot evaporation surface.
 Wiped film evaporation refers to evaporation from the hot surface as the wiper creates a thin film on the evaporation surface

 Short Path refers to the distance that the evaporated liquid vapor travels from the evaporation surface to reach the condenser.
 In practice, “short path” describes the location of the condenser in relation to the evaporator.
 Short path has an internal condenser (clearSTILL) whereas an evaporator has an external condenser (fracTron).